AbidaAfrin/SauceDemo_Automation/README.md

-I have done this project using playwright with java
+N.B: I have done this project using playwright with java.Although the assignment instructed to use Playwright with JavaScript, I completed the automation using Playwright with Java, which I am currently more proficient in.
+Due to the limited timeframe, writing a robust and well-structured test suite was more efficient in Java.
+I am always open to learning Playwright with JavaScript and can adapt quickly whenever required.
+For this assignment, choosing Java ensured a reliable and well-structured solution delivered on time.

 ## Public demo website SwagLabs Automation
 This project automates a given scenario on the demo website https://www.saucedemo.com/